About us

 Pre-school, Reception and Year 1.

-Children are encouraged to actively learn a range of essential foundation skills to support their future learning.
+Children are encouraged to actively develop a range of essential foundation skills that will support their future learning.
+Teaching follows the Early Years Foundation Stage (EYFS) curriculum, embedded within a Conductive Education framework and supported by fully integrated therapy.

-The provision is delivered by a skilled trans-disciplinary team.
-Children are given opportunities to be challenged and learn through play by fostering active participation within a structured daily routine.
+Provision is delivered by a skilled trans-disciplinary team.
+Children are challenged and supported to learn through play, with active participation fostered within a structured daily routine.

-The small group learning environment with a high staff: pupil ratio ensures a dynamic approach to learning.
-Tasks are broken down into small steps; giving each child frequent opportunities to participate as an active learner and experience success.
-The children are motivated to learn through the friendships and social interactive skills they develop within a peer group of children who have similar learning needs.
+Small group learning, combined with a high staff-to-pupil ratio, ensures a dynamic and individualised approach to education.
+Tasks are broken down into manageable steps, giving each child frequent opportunities to participate as an active learner and to experience success.
+Motivation to learn is further strengthened through the friendships and social interaction skills children develop within a peer group of similar learning needs.

 Primary

-The primary department at Ingfield consists of three learning groups: Tigers (Year 2/3 Lions (Year 3/4), Leopards (Year 5/6).
-Pupils develop their self-esteem as they work within a peer group of others who have similar physical and communication needs to their own.
+The Primary department at Ingfield consists of three learning groups: Tigers (Year 2/3), Lions (Year 3/4), and Leopards (Year 5/6).
+Pupils develop their self-esteem as they learn alongside peers with similar physical and communication needs.

-The pupils are taught the national curriculum in small classes (typically 6-8 pupils), delivered by skilled teachers who are able to differentiate to meet the learning needs within the group.
-Half termly or termly learning journeys are the vehicle for planning the curriculum.
+The national curriculum is taught in small classes of typically 6–8 pupils, delivered by skilled teachers who differentiate learning to meet the individual needs of each group.
+Half-termly or termly learning journeys provide the framework for planning and delivering the curriculum.

 Each day starts with a motor learning lesson which enables the pupils to gain independence through the completion of a series of physical tasks; this learning is then transferred throughout the rest of the day.
 Communication is integral throughout the school day.
 Synthetic phonics and mathematics are taught and reinforced throughout the week.